 Psychotherapy -- or "talk therapy" -- is an effective treatment for clinical depression.
-On its own, psychotherapy may not be enough to resolve severe depression.
+On its own, it may not be enough to treat severe depression.
 But it can play an important role when used with other treatments, including medications.

-The role of psychotherapy in treating clinical depression is to help the person develop good coping strategies for dealing with everyday stressors.
-In addition, it can encourage you to use your medications properly.
+It's used to help the person find ways to deal with everyday stressors.
+It can also encourage you to use your medications properly.

 Many studies support the idea that therapy can be a powerful treatment for depression.
-Some, although not all, have also found that combining depression medicine with therapy can be particularly effective.
-A review published in the Archives of General Psychiatry, for example, concluded that therapy combined with antidepressants worked better than depression medicine alone.
-It also supported the idea that therapy can help people stay compliant with their drug treatment in the long term.
+Some, although not all, have also found that combining depression medicine with therapy can be very effective.
+A large-scale trial involving more than 400 people with treatment-resistant depression found that talk therapy alongside medication made symptoms easier to take.

-- It can give you a new perspective on problems with family, friends, or co-workers.
+- It can give you a new perspective on problems.

 - It can make it easier to stick to your treatment.

-- You can use it to learn how to cope with side effects from depression medication.
+- You can use it to learn how to deal with side effects from your medicine

 - You learn ways to talk to other people about your condition.